chrisbenincasa/tunarr/docs/index.md

 ## What is this?

-Tunarr is a fork / rewrite / rebrand of [**dizqueTV**](https://github.com/vexorian/dizquetv) (which in itself was a fork of other projects!).
+Tunarr was originally a fork of [**dizqueTV**](https://github.com/vexorian/dizquetv) (which in itself was a fork of other projects!) which evolved into a near-complete rewrite.
 This project was born out of both a love for TV and an appreciation for the work put into dizqueTV and its predecessors.

 Tunarr has the following goals: